mkpartners/cremedelacrm-www/content/post/salesforce-how-to-abcs-c.md

 {{< image src="/img/1_oakGKlUbKvdV5k72SXjF8Q.jpg" title="Image" >}}

 Congratulations!
 Dashboards are a great real-time tool for meetings and presentations, aligning goals across teams, tracking individual progress, and more!
-If you need help determining which of your reports will provide the most meaningful insights, configuring your own dashboards, or diving deeper into your org’s data — [drop us a line](https://www.mkpartners.com/article/contact/contact), we’re always happy to help!

 And stay tuned right here for more installments of the [Salesforce “How to” ABCs](https://medium.com/tag/salesforce-how-to-abcs/latest)!
 Until then, keep working hard, smart, and happy!
 We’ll see you in the cloud.